-The following options can be considered if you want to consolidate your payday loan debts:
+The following options can be considered for someone who wants to consolidate their payday loan debts:

 Rates vary for unsecured personal loans, especially for bad credit borrowers.
-To find out more you can read our guide on bad credit debt consolidation.
+To find out more, prospective applicants can read our guide on bad credit debt consolidation.

-There are a few card providers who will let you transfer your personal loan debt to a credit card, letting you have up to 24 months of 0% p.a. interest payments.
-The one drawback is you’ll need good credit to be approved.
-You can read more about the requirements and compare your options on this page.
+There are a few card providers who will let customers transfer their personal loan debt to a credit card, letting them have up to 24 months of 0% p.a. interest payments.
+The one drawback is they'll need good credit to be approved.
+Customers can read more about the requirements and compare their options on this page.

 Not eligible for payday loan consolidation?
-Strategies to pay down your debt
+Strategies to pay down debt

 - Draw up a budget.
-Sit down and work out all of your incomings and outgoings and see where you can cut back.
-There is online budgeting software you can also consider using to help you work out your finances.
+This could be an opportunity for someone to sit down and work out all of their incomings and outgoings and see where they can cut back.
+There is online budgeting software they can also consider using to help them work out their finances.

 - Call the free financial counselling hotline.
-If you’re really struggling, there is a free financial counselling service you can call for personal advice.
-You can get in touch with the service on 1800 007 007.
+If someone is really struggling, there is a free financial counselling service that they can call for personal advice.
+They can get in touch with the service on 1800 007 007.

 There are also a number of alternative options to payday loans that customers may qualify for if they meet certain criteria, and this may help to get some people out of the debt spiral.
 Customers who are really struggling under a large quantity of debt can also find out the consequences of bankruptcy, and whether there are any alternatives for their situation.